For MB Seminary online courses offered at MB Seminary-CMU:

 - If you are a current student of CMU, you may use the CMU Course Registration Form to register.

-- If you are a student of MB Seminary and a member of a Mennonite Brethren church, complete the MB Seminary Online Course Subsidy Form here.
+- If you are a student of MB Seminary and a member of a Mennonite Brethren church, complete the MB Seminary Financial Aid Online Course Application Form.

 - You will receive a CMU statement for your tuition payment.
-Because of the subsidy, the course will cost you only $400, payable to CMU.
+If eligible for the financial aid subsidy, you will pay 75% of the course fee, payable to CMU.
 The balance will be forwarded to CMU by MB Seminary upon confirmation of your enrolment.
 Refunds for course withdrawal will only be applied to this amount according to CMU policies (read more here).

 Please feel free to contact Brian Cooper if you have any issues with registration.